swaruptripathy/Soil-Organic-Carbon/README.md

 This notebook implements the PLSR model, Ridge as well as CNN model.

+I have used two below references to understand the study:

 Basically here I have used the NIR spectroscopic measurements to predict the soil organic carbon content.
-I have also referred some analysis functions I found from the spectroscopy blog, nirpyresearch: [Reference](https://nirpyresearch.com/two-scatter-correction-techniques-nir-spectroscopy-python)
+I have also referred some analysis functions I found from the spectroscopy blog, nirpyresearch: [Reference1](https://nirpyresearch.com/two-scatter-correction-techniques-nir-spectroscopy-python)

 The PLSR and CNN models are foundings as per the paper "Modern practical convolutional neural networks for multivariate regression: Applications to NIR calibration": [Reference2](https://www.sciencedirect.com/science/article/abs/pii/S0169743918301382?via%3Dihub)